2026 Market Outlook for Real Estate Investors Using DSCR Loans

 A healthier flow of listings gives investors more flexibility when targeting cash-flowing markets.

-When multiple people must combine resources to purchase a property, renting becomes the more realistic alternative for many households.
+The report highlights significant growth in co-buying, especially among younger buyers.
+When multiple people combine resources to purchase a property, renting becomes a more realistic alternative for many households.

-This supports:
+This Supports:

 ✅ High demand for multi-bedroom rentals